 Create your rule file using the sample file below as a guideline.

-Save the file with Unicode (UTF-16) encoding, and an extension such as “.inputplugin.”
+Save the file with Unicode (UTF-16) encoding, and a filename extension such as .inputplugin.

 Double-click the saved file.

-Your custom input source is added to the Input menu in the menu bar, and to the list of input sources in the Input Sources pane of Keyboard preferences.
+Your custom input source is added to the Input menu in the menu bar, and to the list of input sources in Keyboard settings.
 To see it, choose Apple menu > System Settings, then click Keyboard in the sidebar.
 (You may need to scroll down.)
 Go to Text Input on the right, then click Edit.

 macOS also supports the .cin format.
 If you use a .cin file, the file encoding can be UTF-16 or UTF-8.